-Table 22 - Public Sector Impediments and Suggested Actions Impediment Action Limited presence of fair housing enforcement entities in rural Georgia.
-1.1: Compile a statewide database of local private organizations that provide fair housing complaint referral or other fair housing services.
-Include information on these entities and fair housing laws and updates in DCA's current communications through newsletters to promote the dissemination of information concerning developments in fair housing Need for additional outreach and education. policy and trends in fair housing enforcement and complaints.
-2.1: Conduct outreach and education pertaining to fair housing, targeting local government agencies, sub recipients or grantees of DCA funding and PHAs, with the goal of keeping public officials throughout the state apprised of ongoing changes to fair housing law and policy.
+Table 22 - Public Sector Impediments and Suggested Actions Impediment Action Limited presence of fair housing 1.1: Compile a statewide database of local private organizations enforcement entities in rural that provide fair housing complaint referral or other fair housing Georgia. services.
+Include information on these entities and fair housing laws and updates in DCA's current communications through newsletters to promote the dissemination of information concerning developments in fair housing policy and trends in fair housing enforcement and complaints.
+Need for additional outreach 2.1: Conduct outreach and education pertaining to fair housing, and education. targeting local government agencies, sub recipients or grantees of DCA funding and PHAs, with the goal of keeping public officials throughout the state apprised of ongoing changes to fair housing law and policy.
 2.2: Design and implement an outreach campaign to publicize fair housing law and policy during fair housing month (April) of every year.
-NIMBYism and public policies used to limit access to affordable housing.
-T 3.1: Share existing data and information on the impact of NIMBYism with sub recipients, local grantees and public housing agencies (PHAs) outlining the implications of the recent Supreme Court decision in Texas Department of Housing and Community Development v.
+NIMBYism and public policies 3.1: Share existing data and information on the impact of NIMBYism used to limit access to with sub recipients, local grantees and public housing agencies affordable housing.
+T (PHAs) outlining the implications of the recent Supreme Court decision in Texas Department of Housing and Community Development v.
 Inclusive Communities Project for the development and placement of affordable housing units.
-Individuals with Housing Choice Vouchers (HCVs) predominately reside in high minority concentrated areas.
-4.1: Conduct outreach to landlords and property owners on making units throughout the state available to persons with HCV while developing and implementing policies in the Low Income Housing Tax Credit (LIHTC) program that encourage the development of affordable housing units in communities of opportunity.
-Limited knowledge of fair housing law in rural areas of the state.
-5.1: Conduct ongoing fair housing outreach and education sessions, in partnership with the entities identified in fulfilment of Public Sector Action 2.1, targeting housing providers and consumers.
+Individuals with Housing Choice 4.1: Conduct outreach to landlords and property owners on making Vouchers (HCVs) predominately units throughout the state available to persons with HCV while reside in high minority developing and implementing policies in the Low Income Housing concentrated areas.
+Tax Credit (LIHTC) program that encourage the development of affordable housing units in communities of opportunity.
+Limited knowledge of fair 5.1: Conduct ongoing fair housing outreach and education sessions, housing law in rural areas of the in partnership with the entities identified in fulfilment of Public state.
+Sector Action 2.1, targeting housing providers and consumers.

-31: Housing Funds Made Available
+3I: Housing Funds Made Available